Things to See & Do

 For a map of the winery region visit: http://www.winegeelong.com.au/wine_region/map

 Pick Your Own Blueberries or Strawberries in a friendly family atmosphere enjoyed by all ages.
-Strawberry season November, February, March and April.
-Blueberry season December and January
+Strawberry season runs October, November, February, March, April and May.
+Blueberry season December and January.
+Containers are provided for pickers.

-They are five minutes east of Drysdale towards St. Leonards just off the Murradoc Road (Melways Map 458 B11).
-Follow their tourist signs from Drysdale or Queenscliff
+The property is located five minutes east of Drysdale towards St. Leonards just off the Murradoc Road.
+Follow the tourist signs from Drysdale or Queenscliff.

 The Tuckerberry Hill Café provides light lunches, blueberry cakes, muffins, scones and pancakes coffee / tea, milkshakes and their very own blueberry ice cream.
 Their local produce includes their very own Blueberry Conserve, Sauce and Chutney.
-Mason's Creek Olive Oil and infused olive oil with chilli, basil, garlic or lime and Beck's Honey.
+Mason's Creek Olive Oil and Beck's Honey.

 Introducing Drysdale Cheeses, the first commercial goat cheese manufacturer on the Bellarine Peninsula.
 Registered in December 2005, Drysdale Cheeses concentrates on a range of hand made cheeses, manufactured from the high quality milk from its herd of Saanen goats.